alexcapstick/LossAdaptedPlasticity/README.md

 # Loss Adapted Plasticity in Deep Neural Networks to Learn from Data with Unreliable Sources

-This repository includes the code required to reproduce the experiments and figures in the paper "Loss Adapted Plasticity in Deep Neural Networks to Learn from Data with Unreliable Sources".
+This repository includes the code required to reproduce the experiments and figures in the pre-print paper ["Loss Adapted Plasticity in Deep Neural Networks to Learn from Data with Unreliable Sources"](https://arxiv.org/abs/2212.02895).

 ## If You're Just Looking for the Graphs!